DonMVB/aws/AWS_Assoc_SAA_C02.md

 ## 12.8.
 RDS Pefrormance and Read Replicas
 - In response to questiosns about RDS performance: increate instance size, implement read replicas, implement cloud front to cache static and dynamic content.
 Answers are shaped by the focus of the question.
 - Reasons to use RR's include DB is showing memory saturation, customers are in a different region where your RDS system is.

+# Test Axioms from AWS SAA Prep
+- Never the right answer.
+  - Single AZ
+- General
+  - Fault Tollerance <> High Availability.
+FT is a higher requirement.
+  - HA: System will always be up and can fail over in event of failure.
+  - FT: System conceals its fail from users, no loss of service.